celestium-nova/.github/README.md

-# 🌌 SFS Interstellar
+# 🌌 Celestium Labs

 `“Two friends, one sky, infinite horizons.”`

-Welcome to SFS Interstellar — founded by two friends driven by curiosity and wonder.
+Welcome to Celestium Labs — founded by two friends driven by curiosity and wonder.
 We chase the cosmos, and code towards the same future: astronomy, aerospace, and aeronautics.

 ## 🚀 Our Mission